ravinyan/osuReplayAnalyzer/README.md

 - Jumping to closest misses to the Left or Right of current time in replay
 - Toggleable Key Overlay that shows length of clicks
 - Judgemegent Timeline for x100, x50 and misses with toggles to enable/disable them separately
+- osu!lazer mod compatibility with mods and their settings that change gameplay in any way, like Difficulty Adjust (excluding Strict Tracking, Random, Target Practice and Fun mods)
 - And probably more SoonTM...

 ## Download